MrSJDDevelopments/ADVi3pp/README.md

 # ADVi3++, an advanced and better firmware for Wanhao i3 Plus Printers

 This Fork is a pre-modified version of the sourcecode from Sebastien Andrivet.
-This code will require a custom sub bloard to utalise a BLTouch or BLTouch Smart.
+This code will has been rewritten for use with a custom sub-board to utalise a BLTouch or BLTouch Smart.

 ## MrSJDDevelopments Home / Project ##
 * https://www.mrsjddevelopments.com/